endaodea/ecflow/docs/tutorial/getting_started/using-ecflowui.rst

   :height: 0.16667in

 The yellow boxes are called nodes.
 With the left mouse button click on the black triangle.
 This will expand the node.
-Repeat for node called 'test'.
+Repeat for the node called 'test'.

 .. note::